Narrative Time and Structure

 Conc Member: $135

-Participants in face to face courses must be fully vaccinated against COVID-19 and must comply with any other precautionary measures Writing NSW puts in place.
+Participants in face to face courses must comply with any precautionary measures related to COVID-19 that Writing NSW puts in place.

 How do we find the right structure for our stories, and how does this task relate to the way a narrator guides the reader through time in the story world?
 Join Andrew Pippos, author of the award-winning novel Lucky’s, for a workshop on structure and time in narrative.